Frequently Asked Questions

 Ted Egan, legendary Australian Singer/songwriter, wrote a song in 1981 - "The Drover's Boy".

-Set in the 1920s, The Drover's Boy recalls the time when it was illegal for Caucasians and Aborigines to marry or ride with the men in the stock camp.
-It is the story of a Caucasian drover (the Australian name for a cowboy or sheep herder) who is forced to pass off his Aboriginal wife as a "drover's boy".
+Set in the 1920s, The Drover's Boy recalls the time when it was illegal for Caucasians and Aboriginals to marry or women to ride with the men in the stock camp.
+It is the story of a drover (the Australian name for a cowboy or sheep herder) who is forced to pass off his Aboriginal wife as a "drover's boy".

-Ted Egan wrote this song as a tribute to the Aboriginal stockwomen, in the hope that one day their enormous contribution to the Australian pastoral industry might be recognized and honored.
+Ted Egan wrote this song as a tribute to the Aboriginal stockwomen, in the hope that one day their enormous contribution to the Australian pastoral industry might be recognised and honoured.

-He decided to make a film of this story, generated a few million dollars in funding from Entrepeneurs, built the filmset on the Hayes' property Deep Well Station but never completed the film.
-There resulted an excellent filmclip that covers his song.
+He decided to make a film of this story, generated funding from entrepreneurs and built the filmset on the Hayes' property Deep Well Station.
+Sadly, the film was never completed, but the project resulted in an excellent film clip that covers his song and the set buildings remain today.

 Road Conditions